AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 4/readme.md

 Step 6 - Finally, display data of member variables of that structure using structure variable with dot operator.

-Step 7 - returnn 0 to exit form the program execution
+Step 7 - return 0 to exit form the program execution